mdn/content/files/en-us/web/javascript/reference/global_objects/intl/segmenter/segment/index.md

 ### Return value

-A new Iterable `%Segments%` instance for the input string using the Segmenter's locale and granularity.
+A new Iterable {{jsxref('Intl.Segmenter/Segments','Segments instance','','nomono')}} containing the segments of the input string, using the Segmenter's locale and granularity.

 ## Examples